Teen Driving Safety Research

 In 2010 New Jersey implemented a Graduated Driver Licensing (GDL) provision requiring young novice drivers to display a decal on their vehicle indicating their license status (Kyleigh’s Law, P.L.
 2009, c.
 037 - S2314).
 The provision was enacted with the goal of facilitating police enforcement of GDL restrictions, and ultimately, decreasing teen driver crash rates.

-In partnership with CHOP spin-out company Diagnostic Driving Inc., CIRP researchers have built and validated a virtual driving skills assessment — Ready-Assess™ — to screen driver’s license applicants before they take their on-road examination (ORE).
+In partnership with CHOP spin-out company Diagnostic Driving, Inc., CIRP researchers have built and validated the virtual driving assessment that measures a person's ability to drive safely and avoid crashes.

 Completed and Foundational Projects

 For more than a decade, our Teen Driving Safety team has conducted research to help prevent teen crashes.
 This work has furthered the science and influenced policy to keep teen drivers safe.